Emcrowz/Billboard-Application/README.md

 References: `Billboard_BackEnd`; `Billboard_API`; `Billboard_FrontEnd`

 > [!NOTE]
-> Currently Unit tests are made only for `Billboard_BackEnd` service that is responsible for the billboard listings.
+> Currently Unit tests are made only for `Billboard_BackEnd` - `BillboardListingService` that is solely responsible for the billboard listings.
+Not to mention it takes care of vehicle creation and user validation (is user registered or not).